 1. Teach your dog to NEVER pull on the leash

 The first and most important behavior to teach a dog that is reactive is to condition him to walk on a loose leash.
 This is something that only 75 percent of dog owners teach their dogs!
 We teach all our customers to expect their dogs to walk on a loose leash next to them.
-When your reactive dog is taught to walk in this way, he is given less opportunity to escalate.
-Because it is his job to keep the leash loose, he is unable to display his lunging, which will immediately take away much of the reactive behavior.
+When your dog is taught to walk in this way, he is given less opportunity to escalate.
+Because it is his job to pay attention to you, he is unable to focus on other things around him, which will immediately take away much of what may cause reactive behavior.

-When we teach a reactive dog to walk on a loose leash, he becomes less reactive, because now he won't lunge or pull.
-What remains is a barking dog, which is much easier to handle.
+When we teach a reactive dog to walk on a loose leash, he becomes less reactive, because now he is walking next to the handler, and not in front.
+When the dog does focus on something that brings out the reactive behavior, it is much easier to handle.

 Once your dog has learned to walk without pulling on the leash, you can practice redirecting the reactive barking by interrupting his behavior.
 It is important to interrupt as soon as your dog displays the first signs of going into his reactive behavior.
 If the dog is already reactive, put some distance between the trigger and you first and then work with your dog.

-2. You can use a high-value treat, something with a strong smell that will grab your dog's attention and get him refocused.
+1. You can use a high-value treat, something with a strong smell that will grab your dog's attention and get him refocused.
+This works well with dogs that are highly food motivated.
 Do not GIVE the treat to the dog, rather hold it in your closed fist and offer the scent only to redirect his attention.

 When you encounter a trigger - something that usually causes a reactive behavior in your dog - try to redirect with either method before the dog escalates into the reactive behavior.
-If he is already barking, put some distance between you and the trigger and continue to work on redirecting the dog.
+If he is already barking or lunging, put some distance between you and the trigger first.
+Then continue to work on redirecting the dog.
 It is very important to have a loose leash!
 If your dog still pulls on the leash, you need to go back to the first exercise and recondition your dog to NEVER pull on the leash!